Creating a Self-Signed SSL Certificate

 /usr/bin/openssl

-If the which command does not return a path then you will need to install openssl yourself:
+command does not return a path, you will need to install OpenSSL:

 ---|---|